mcrowder65/express-rest-mongo/README.md

 # express-rest-mongo

-Express setup with Mongo that has basic authentication <br>
-built in with custom User endpoints.
-Exposes a mongo database as a rest api.<br>
+Express setup with Mongo that has basic authentication built in with custom User endpoints.
+Exposes a mongo database as a rest api.
-Define your server port number, your mongo port number, your mongo database <br>
-(which is generated dynamically if needed), and custom routes.
+Define your server port number, your mongo port number, your mongo database (which is generated dynamically if needed), and custom routes.

 ```